-In-laws are an obligation that comes with marriage.
-It should come as no surprise to anyone that a lot of people struggle to navigate these relationships.
-It’s easy to see why: in-laws have expectations, hopes, and dreams that may, uh, conflict with the reality you represent.
+It’s easy to see why: In-laws have expectations, hopes, and dreams that may, uh, conflict with the reality you represent.
 They might also like your brother-in-law more than you and enjoy critiquing your parenting choices with a passive aggressive mmmhmm.
 But that comes with the territory.
-And when in-law issues arise in your marriage, how do you keep the peace with each other’s parents while making sure you’re aligned with your spouse?
+So when in-law issues arise in your marriage, how do you keep the peace with each other’s parents while making sure you’re aligned with your spouse?

 READ MORE: The Fatherly Guide to In-Laws

-It’s all about recognizing where the control issues arise (in both you, your spouse, and your in-laws) and forming a united force with your spouse, says Dr. Dion Metzger a relationships expert and board certified psychiatrist who’s helped with many couples deal with intrusive in-laws.
+It’s all about recognizing where the control issues arise (in both you and your spouse, and with your in-laws) and forming a united front with your partner, says Dr. Dion Metzger a relationships expert and board certified psychiatrist who’s helped with many couples deal with intrusive in-laws.
 Here, per Metzger is how to keep in-laws under control.

 Examine the Relationship